 The 706 Event Calendar and SignUp is used for all biathlon events.

-All cadets are welcome to try out for the team
+All cadets are welcome to participate and try out for the team

 - Skiing and shooting equipment is provided

 - Base Layer